PTomlinson1/scoreboard/esp32 firmware/README.md

 2. A captive portal will appear automatically.
 If not, open a browser and go to `http://192.168.4.1`.
 3. Select your scoreboard Wi-Fi network and enter the password.
 4. The ESP32 will connect and reboot.
+5. Now go to your router settings and fix the ip address for the ESP32 device

-## 5. Flask Server Setup
+## 5. Flask Server POST Endpoint Setup

 - Ensure your Pi Flask app is running and accessible on the same network.
-- Once rebooted, open a web browser and go to http://<ESP32-IP-ADDRESS>
+- Once rebooted, open a web browser and go to `http://<ESP32-IP-ADDRESS>`
 - In the HTTP POST URL field, actions column, enter the update URL for data to be sent to the Pi.
-The format is http://<PI-IP-ADDRESS>/update
+The format is `http://<PI-IP-ADDRESS>/update`
-- **Important**: Your Raspberry Pi should be set with a static IP address, either via your router or using `dhcpcd.conf`.
+- **Important**: Your Raspberry Pi should also be set with a static IP address via your router.
-- It is also recommended to reserve a fixed IP address for the ESP32 in your router’s DHCP settings.

 ## 6. Test Play Cricket Scorer